Derivator Six-Functor-Formalisms -- Construction II: The construction of proper derivator six-functor-formalisms

-If $\widetilde{g}$ is 1-ary then the above holds for $\alpha: i \hookrightarrow J$ the inclusion of an object. \end{PROP} If $\widetilde{g}$ is 1-ary and the functors $\Box_! (\pi_{234}^*\widetilde{g})^*$ have right adjoints, then Axiom (Der2) implies that the functor commutes with arbitrary $\alpha_!$ in the sense above.
+If $\widetilde{g}$ is 1-ary and the functors $\Box_! (\pi_{234}^*\widetilde{g})^*$ have right adjoints, then Axiom (Der2) implies that the functor commutes with arbitrary $\alpha_!$ in the sense above.
 This can probably be shown directly, but we will not need to do this, because we are interested in the right adjoints only, anyway.